 Why don’t I get a Mother’s Day?
 I’m the mom to three kids all under the age of 7 and yet every Mother’s Day it’s all about my mother-in-law.
 We go to church with her, have brunch with her and basically spend the entire day celebrating her.
 I’ve talked to my husband about this and he just looks guilty and says, “Well, she is my mom.”
 Is it too much to ask that I get a Mother’s Day?

 I’m very torn how to answer your question.
 You would think that I would go off on your husband for not manning up and taking your side in this Mother’s Day battle.
 But, here’s the deal I have a son and I can only dare to dream that when he grows up and gets married he will put my wants and needs far, far above his wife’s.
-(Let’s all hope years down the road I don’t turn into THAT mother-in-law.)
+Okay relax, I’m joking.

 Even bigger bonus every time you get in a fight with your husband you can with righteous indignation say, “I even gave up Mother’s Day for your mom.”
 Bam!

 **For more Snarky check out my book Snarky in the Suburbs Back to School.